 Conversion Tracking for PPC

-As mentioned earlier, you can track conversions and revenue from successfully complete orders.
-Since you can trace that data to a specific PPC keyword, you can see the actual sales that were generated by that keyword and calculate its return on ad spend (ROAS).
-In this way, you can determine your profitability, and decide how to allocate your spend.
+As mentioned earlier, you can track conversions and revenue from successfully completed orders on your site.
+Since you can trace that data to a specific keyword (or Audience, depending on campaign type), you can see the actual sales that were generated by that keyword and calculate its return on ad spend (ROAS).
+In this way, you can determine your profitability and decide how to allocate your budget.

 Conversion tracking gives you the ability to determine the value of your ad campaigns.
 You’ll know if the money you are spending is bringing you business.
 You’ll be able to make better decisions about where to spend your marketing dollars based on hard data.

 Don’t throw your advertising dollars away on a wish and a prayer.
 Make your budget work harder and smarter by putting conversion tracking in place today.